 14.5 ounce can of no salt diced tomatoes

-1-2 15 ounce cans of light red kidney beans, drained and rinsed (use 2 cans – if not adding soy curls)
+2 – 15 ounce cans of dark red kidney beans, drained and rinsed

 Cooked short grain brown rice, to serve

-2. Add smoked paprika, Cajun seasoning, and the bay leaves, and sauté for another minute.
-Spoon into slow cooker.
+2. Add smoked paprika, Cajun seasoning, garlic powder and the bay leaves, and sauté for another minute.

 3. Then, add the can of tomatoes into the pot, and loosen any bits that are stuck to the bottom of the pot.